chef/chef-web-docs/chef_master/source/install_chef_automate.rst

   * Contains the cookbooks and data used to build, test, and deploy your components within Chef Automate and your infrastructure.

-  * Runs push jobs, which is used in conjunction with a push jobs client on build nodes to coordinate builds across those build nodes.
+  * Runs push jobs, which is used in conjunction with a push jobs client on build nodes to coordinate builds across those nodes.

    .. note:: if you have an existing Chef server installation, it's best to
     have a separate Chef organization for managing Chef Automate.